Revisiting the two-body problem in Yukawa gravity and in a gravitational extension of the Buckingham potential: Abstract

 \section{Abstract}

 We revisit the Keplerian-like parametrization of the two-body problem in Yukawa gravity studied in the literature.
-Some inconsistencies which spoil the Bertrand's theorem, observed, in particular, in the formulae for the pericenter's advance are resolved.
+Some inconsistencies, which spoil Bertrand's theorem, observed in the $\eta$ parametrization of the true anomaly $\theta$ and in the formulae for the pericenter's advance are resolved.
 Moreover, inspired in this kind of study, we couple the Buckingham potential, a variation of the Lennard-Jones intermolecular potential, with the gravitational Newtonian potential and find a Keplerian-like parametrization for the solution of the two-body problem in this sort of gravity.
 The outcomes for the advance of the pericenter in both types of gravity are corroborated by using the Landau and Lifshitz's method.
+We also tested the expressions thus obtained against Solar System and S2 star data.
+The result for both models is that while some deviation from general relativity (GR) is allowed, GR cannot be discarded by the current analysis.